App version: 0.1.0

 • Invoice factoring: Sell your invoices to a factoring company who is then responsible for collecting payment from your customers.

 As an established small business, you have options to choose from when it comes to financing.
-But, how do you know which one is the right for your situation?
-Whether you need quick cash or a long-term solution, Lantern Credit is ready to help you find the right solution.By filling out one, quick application you’ll be able to compare online small business lenders that suit your unique needs.
-Whether you need an inventory loan or installment loan, Lantern has the tools to help your business secure the capital it needs to succeed.
+But, how do you know which one is right for your situation?
+Whether you need quick cash or a long-term solution, Lantern Credit is ready to help you find the right solution.By filling out one simple application, you’ll be able to compare online small business lenders that suit your unique needs.
+Whether you need an inventory loan or an installment loan, Lantern has the tools to help your business secure the capital it needs to succeed.

 About the Author